At a Glance

 4. Sustainable And Biodegradable

-Featuring Weavve’s Signature TENCEL™ Classic Set in Blush Pink
+Featuring Weavve’s Signature TENCEL™ Classic Set In Blush Pink

-Featuring Weavve’s Signature TENCEL™ Classic Set in Cloud White
+Featuring Weavve’s Signature TENCEL™ Classic Set In Cloud White

 Silk has been on top of the fabric and clothing industry because of its many advantages.
 But with TENCEL™ as the newer and more eco-friendly option, it might be time to switch to TENCEL™.
 Not only is TENCEL™ more environmentally friendly, but it is also proven to be softer than silk.